amolgupta/chart-a11y/README.md

 ```

-- Step 3:

 Set a touch listener on the chart to play a sound when a particular value is selected

 ```
      chartAudio.onPointFocused(value)
 ```

-- Optional Step 4:

-To play a complete summary, pass the complete data set to this function
+(Optional) To play a complete summary, pass the complete data set to this function

 ```
      chartAudio.playSummary(data)
 ```

-- Step 5:

-To play only in accessibility mode, add this check:
+(Optional) To play only in accessibility mode, add this check:
 ```
 (getSystemService(Context.ACCESSIBILITY_SERVICE) as AccessibilityManager).isEnabled
 ```